 Nice Job Breaking It, Hero: Remember how Akihito lost control of his youmu side and attacked Hiroomi?
 She was the one who told Hiroomi to do something that would set off his Youmu side in the first place.
 The incident nearly got her little brother killed and left Akihito severely traumatized.

 Obviously Evil: She's stoic, reserved, elegant, distant to her little sister, focuses a lot on reputation, and stole the Hollow Shadow from Mirai.
 But subverted when it turns out she's actually the closest thing to a Big Good shown in the series yet.

 Ayaka makes a business out of appraising youmu and paying Spirit World warriors for the crystals youmu leave behind.
 She's also one herself, but prefers her kimono-sporting, humanoid form over her kitsune one.

-Badass: We see how powerful she is in the last episode, able to destroy at least dozens of average Youmu with a single Breath Attack
+Badass: We see how powerful she is in the last episode, able to destroy at least dozens of average Youmu with one use of her Breath Weapon.

 Barrier Warrior: Is also capable of setting up barriers like the Nase clan.
 When she and Hiroomi team up in Episode 4, it's her job to repair the cage Hiroomi keeps up.